morfioce/hands-on-graphql/README.md

-# Add a relation between a User node and a Tweet node, property field named `tweets`
+# Add a relation between a User node and an other User node, property field named `followers`

 ## Query example
 ```js